View or manage associations for all your properties using the Associations settings page.

 You can request association with a Google Analytics property or with another service.

-You can associate your Google Analytics property with your Search Console property to see Search Console data directly in Google Analytics.
+You can associate your Google Analytics property with your Search Console property to see Google Analytics data in Search Console Insights, as well as Search Console data in Google Analytics.

 Any Search Console data exported from Search Console to your associated Google Analytics property will be subject to the Google Analytics terms of service.
 At the same time, any data exported from your Google Analytics property to your associated Search Console property will be subject to the Search Console terms of service.